how masami hosono’s genderless haircuts quietly changed the game

 I love doing modeling.
 As branding it’s just interesting.
 I want to be a kind of icon.
 But I like that the fashion industry is not just using young, skinny, white girls any more.
 It’s more important how unique they are.
 They use real people of different ages.
-Rachel Comey did a street campaign last year that was really interesting.
+I was in a street campaign for Rachel Comey last year that was really interesting.
 I worked with Sandy Liang for her presentation at Mission Chinese, and how she styled people was very interesting.

 What is the first step when you’re consulting with a new client?

 That’s the most important part.
 I want to know who they are.
 It’s not just about hairstyles.
 They also have experiences in the past.
 I have ‘major change’ clients every day who want to go from long to short.
 So first I want to make sure that they’re actually ready to change.
 I also want to know why they want to change, and if they’re excited about it.
 I don’t want to give someone a hairstyle just because it’s trendy.

 You must get a lot of post-breakup clients.

 Yeah [laughs].
 A lot.
 They look so much nicer.

 Why do you think your short haircuts have become so popular?

 It’s not conservative for women to get a short haircut.
 It’s very strong and edgy.
 I’m actually not doing color any more, but people aren’t actually [requesting] color any more.
 Now it’s more natural.
 [It’s the same] with skin care and food — people don’t want chemicals.
 But it’s also not about trend — you can be confident with what you already have.